TheRealDeLorian/Advanced-Frontend-Final-Project-TheRealDeLorian/README.md

 # Final Project Proposal
-1. Elevator pitch: It's like a journal for members of the Church of Jesus Christ of Latter-day Saints to keep track of going to the temple.
-They can make journal entries and keep track of which temples they've been to.
+1. Elevator pitch: Temple attendance tracker.
+It's like a journal for members of the Church of Jesus Christ of Latter-day Saints to keep track of the temples they've attended.
 2. Dorian Cottle is the only contributor
 3. Features (rough list):
     - Track which temples you've been to and when